 General requirements of the Accountable Officer

-Ensuring compliance with the Standing Directions for the Minister for Finance 2016 requires Public Construction Procurement to be managed in accordance with the requirements of the Directions for Public Construction Procurement.
+Ensuring compliance with the Standing Directions 2018 under the Financial Management Act 1994 requires Public Construction Procurement to be managed in accordance with the requirements of the Directions for Public Construction Procurement.
 The Responsibilities of the Accountable Officer (Direction 10.1) requires the Accountable Officer, to the extent relevant to operations, to:

 (a) ensure the Agency is appropriately resourced with staff qualified and skilled to undertake Construction Procurement;